DigitaleDeltaOrg/dd-eco-api/filtering.md

 The process of implementing the Filter Syntax is easier than it looks.

-A sample implementation of the Filter Syntax is provided in C# using the .NET 5 runtime.
+A sample implementation of the Filter Syntax is provided in C# using the .NET Core 3.1 runtime.
+It compiles under Windows, Linux and MacOS.

 it should be relatively easy to convert to other languages such as Java, Python and Rust.